harelba/q/test/BENCHMARK.md

 OSX Sierra on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.

 ## Running the benchmark
-Please note that the initial run generates big files, so you'd need more than 3GB of free space available.
+Please note that the initial run generates large files, so you'd need more than 3GB of free space available.
 All the generated files reside in the `_benchmark_data/` folder.

-Part of the preparation flow will download the benchmark as needed.
+Part of the preparation flow will download the benchmark data as needed.

 ### Preparations
 * Prerequisites: